jose1522/embl_test/readme.md

 # Requirements
 1. The Latest version of Docker
 1. At least 16 GB of RAM
+1. At least 4 CPU cores

 #### For Windows:
 1. Download and install Chocolatey
 1. Install Make via Chocolatey `choco install make`
 1. I'm not too familiar with Windows, but I've read online that you might need to use PowerShell for this

+#### For Mac
+1. Make sure to provide Docker with at least 4 GB of RAM and 4 CPU cores.

 # Instructions
 1. Clone this repository to your documents